localstack/docs/content/en/tutorials/s3-static-website-terraform/index.md

 </html>
 ```

-S3 will return the above file content, only for HTTP 4XX error codes.
+S3 will return the above file content only for HTTP 4XX error codes.
 Some browsers might choose to display their custom error message if a user tries to access a resource that does not exist.
-In this case, the above error document will be ignored.
-With the initial setup complete, we can now move on to the next step to create a static website using S3 via `awslocal`, LocalStack's wrapper for the AWS CLI.
+In this case, browsers might ignore the above error document.
+With the initial setup complete, we can now move on to creating a static website using S3 via `awslocal`, LocalStack's wrapper for the AWS CLI.

 ## Creating a static website using S3